Send the link below via email or IMCopy

 Arrested at the age of 21 in France.
 Served time in Sweden and again in the U.S.

-After almost five years in the U.S., he served the rest of his sentence working for the FBI.
+After four years in the U.S., he served the rest of his sentence working for the FBI.

 He worked for the FBI for 35 years.